 What the Research Shows: BPC-157 and Alcohol Studies

 BPC-157 is one of the most studied peptides in the context of alcohol damage.
-Six primary studies and one comprehensive review span two decades of research, all from the University of Zagreb laboratory led by Professor Predrag Sikiric.
+Six primary studies from the University of Zagreb laboratory span two decades of research, led by Professor Predrag Sikiric.

 Every study used the stable gastric pentadecapeptide form of BPC-157 (the same form available commercially).
-Doses ranged from 10 pg/kg to 10 mcg/kg, and the peptide showed protective effects across this entire range.
+Doses ranged from 10 pg/kg to 10 mcg/kg.
+Protective effects appeared across this entire range.

 Acute Alcohol Intoxication and Withdrawal